Ccatalyst/acro-API/README.md

-# acro-API
+# algo-API
-API for acro-what
+API for completed algorythms, to be accessed by matthewtodor.com